zopefoundation/Products.ZCatalog/src/Products/PluginIndexes/CompositeIndex/README.txt

      Catalog queries containing attributes managed by CompositeIndex are transparently catched and transformed seamlessly into a CompositeIndex query.
-In particular, large sites with a combination of additional indexes (FieldIndex, KeywordIndex) and lots of content (>100k) will profit.
+In particular, large sites with a combination of additional indexes (FieldIndex, KeywordIndex, BooleanIndex) and lots of content (>100k) will profit.
 The expected performance enhancement for combined index queries is about a factor of >2-3.

      For example many catalog queries in plone are based on the combination of